Table of Contents

 What are Spa Facials?

 In contrast, medical-grade facials are performed in clinical settings by trained professionals.
 They offer targeted solutions for skin concerns such as acne scarring, pigmentation, or aging signs.
-These facials often involve advanced treatments like chemical peels, microdermabrasion, or laser therapy, providing deeper penetration and more noticeable results.
+These facials involve advanced treatments like chemical peels, microdermabrasion, or laser therapy, providing deeper penetration and more noticeable results.

 What are the Types of Spa Facials?